 You will need to show the Home Office a confirmation of acceptance of studies statement (CAS statement) from us as your sponsor.
 To gain a student visa, you are required to reach 40 points (see above).
 You will also need to meet the maintenance requirements above to prove you have sufficient funds to live in the UK, over the cost of your tuition fees.

-The CAS statement is available from the Admissions team at our Falmouth Campus.
+The CAS statement is available from the Applicant Services team at our Falmouth Campus.
 You may be asked for additional information, such as your passport number, as this needs to be included in the supporting documentation.
 Please allow a minimum of 48 hours for this to be produced following your request.

 For further information please contact:

 Tel: +44 (0)1326 213730